 Apparatus is the second largest capital item.
 The expected service life of fire engines is 20 years.
-Two Type I fire engines were replaced in 2006.
+Two Type-I fire engines were replaced in 2006.
 The engines replaced had over 20 years of service logged.
-The ladder truck was replaced in 2004 with over 30 years of service.
-A new Type III Brush Engine is under construction and will be delivered in F/Y 2010.
-This will increase our inventory of Type III Engines to two.
+The 1973 ladder truck was replaced in 2004 with over 30 years of service.
+A new Type-III Brush Engine was scheduled for purchase in fiscal year 2010.
+The purchase was not made and has been changed to a type-I engine for fiscal year 2011.